sayanee/archives/_posts/2009-04-09-snapping-shrimp.md

 ---
 layout: post
 title: Snapping Shrimp
-categories:
-- Science
-tags:
-- shrimp
-- snapping
-- sun
-status: publish
-type: post
-published: true
-meta:
-  _edit_last: '1'
-  _wp_old_slug: scapping-shrimp
 ---

-How amazing it is that a littel shrimp can blast water at high speed with temperatures equal to the surface of the Sun!
+How amazing it is that a little shrimp can blast water at high speed with temperatures equal to the surface of the Sun!

+<iframe width="560" height="315" src="//www.youtube.com/embed/XC6I8iPiHT8" frameborder="0" allowfullscreen></iframe>